Kayam (2011 film)

 Kayam is a 2011 Malayalam-language film directed by Anil K. Nair starring Bala, Manoj K. Jayan and Shwetha Menon in the lead roles.

 Plot

-The fisherman Choonda (Manoj K. Jayan) is the leader of the Kabaddi Team of the village.
-Thamara (Shwetha Menon) is a native of the neighboring village.
+The fisherman Choonda is the leader of the Kabaddi Team of the village.
+Thamara is a native of the neighboring village.
 She saw her mother's brutal rape and murder.
-She tires of men of her village vying for her body.
-She flees with Choonda to his village.
+Tired of the men in her village vying for her body, she flees with Choonda to his village.

-Sasikuttan (Bala), leader of another Kabaddi team, vies with Choonda and both realize they are brothers, long separated.
+Sasikuttan, the leader of another Kabaddi team, vies with Choonda and both realize they are long lost-brothers.
 Sasikuttan stays in the village.
-He has also fallen in love with a local girl Muthu (Aparna).
+He has also fallen in love with a local girl, Muthu.